-The easiest way to access the Visual Basic Editor in Excel is to press the key combination ALT-F11 (ie. press the ALT key, and while this is pressed down, press F11).
-You will be presented with the Visual Basic Editor, similar to the image below (note that your normal Excel window will remain open behind this window).
+The easiest way to access the Visual Basic Editor in Excel is to press the key combination Alt + F11 (i.e. press the Alt key, and while this is pressed down, press F11).
+You will be presented with the Visual Basic Editor, similar to the image below.
+(Note that your usual Excel spreadsheet window will remain open behind this window).

 The Project Window opens up on the left of the VBA Editor (as shown in the above image).
-This window provides you with an index of all Visual Basic files, linked to all open Excel workbooks.
-These consist of :
+This window provides you with a VBA 'Project' for each currently open Excel Workbook.